-The Module design corresponds to the Module security rules.
+The module design corresponds to the module security rules.
 This section documents the security rules enforced by the cryptographic module to implement the security requirements of this FIPS 140-2 Level 2 module.

-- 1. The Module shall provide two distinct operator roles: User and Cryptographic Officer. - 2.
-The Module shall provide role-based authentication. - 3.
-The Module shall clear previous authentications on power cycle. - 4.
-When the Module has not been placed in a valid role, the operator shall not have access to any cryptographic services shown in Table 8. - 5.
-The operator shall be capable of commanding the Module to perform the power up self-tests by cycling power or resetting the Module. - 6.
+- 1. The module shall provide two distinct operator roles: User and Cryptographic Officer. - 2.
+The module shall provide role-based authentication. - 3.
+The module shall clear previous authentications on power cycle. - 4.
+When the module has not been placed in a valid role, the operator shall not have access to any cryptographic services. - 5.
+The operator shall be capable of commanding the module to perform the power up self-tests by cycling power or resetting the module. - 6.
 Power up self-tests do not require any operator action. - 7.
 Data output shall be inhibited during self-tests, zeroization, and error states. - 8.
-Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the Module. - 9.
+Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 9.
 There are no restrictions on which keys or CSPs are zeroized by the zeroization service. - 10.
-The Module does not support concurrent operators. - 11.
-The Module does not support a maintenance interface or role. - 12.
-The Module does not support manual key entry. - 13.
-The Module does not have any external input/output devices used for entry/output of data. - 14.
-The Module does not enter or output plaintext CSPs. - 15.
-The Module does not support the update of the logical serial number or vendor ID.
+The module does not support a maintenance interface or role. - 11.
+The module does not support manual key entry. - 12.
+The module does not have any external input/output devices used for entry/output of data. - 13.
+The module does not enter or output plaintext CSPs. - 14.
+The module does not support the update of the logical serial number or vendor ID.